Click play to listen to this article.

 - When you just want to stop feeling grief and other uncomfortable feelings.

 Further Resources For Dealing With Strong Urges To Text Your Ex

-- I Miss My Ex (Why You Miss Them And How To Stop): na in-depth guide on how to lessen your urges to call or text your ex when you miss them like crazy.
+- I Miss My Ex: Why You Miss Them And 15 Powerful Solutions: an in-depth guide on how to lessen your urges to call or text your ex.

 - Should I Contact My Ex Who Dumped Me?
 (Spoiler: Hell No): a guide explaining why contacting your ex is unattractive and usually only leads to your ex resenting you more.